 However, by playing KQ aggressively preflop and continuing to build on that aggression on many favorable flops, you should be able to break quite a hefty profit.

-King-Queen suited is a strong starting hand in both tournaments and cash games, but many amateur poker players significantly underplay it.
+King-Queen suited is a strong starting hand in both tournaments and cash games and will make you many strong poker hands, but many amateur poker players significantly underplay it.